jquinss/QuickText/README.md

 * Users can duplicate templates.
 * Users can view templates.
 * Users can copy template contents to the clipboard.
-* Users can change encoding settings
+* Users can change encoding settings.
+* Templates can be cached for later reuse.

 ### To Do
 * To be able to rename folders.